2014 Brisbane Broncos season

 The 2014 Brisbane Broncos season was the 27th in the club's history.
+The team is based in Brisbane, Queensland, Australia.
 Coached by Anthony Griffin and co-captained by Justin Hodges and Corey Parker, they competed in the NRL's 2014 Telstra Premiership, finishing the regular season eighth (out of sixteen) to make it into the finals.
 The Broncos were then knocked out of contention in the first game of the finals against the North Queensland Cowboys.

 Season summary

 On 10 January, Sam Thaiday announced he was standing down from the Broncos captaincy.
-Thaiday had captained the Broncos since 2012 when he took over the captaincy from the retired Darren Lockyer.
-Justin Hodges and Corey Parker were named the club's new co-captains.
+Thaiday had captained the Broncos since 2012, when he took over from retired Darren Lockyer.
+Justin Hodges and Corey Parker were subsequently named co-captains.

+In March 2014, Anthony Griffin moved Kiwis fullback Josh Hoffman to five-eighth, with recruit Ben Barba to play fullback in Round 1 against his former team, the Bulldogs.

+In July, the Broncos switched Hoffman back to fullback and moved Barba to five-eighth, abandoning the Hoffman at five-eighth experiment in Round 19 against the Warriors in a 28–22 win at Suncorp Stadium.

-On 21 July, Coach Anthony Griffin was informed his services would not be required in 2015.
-Griffin agreed to see out the remainder of the 2014 season.
-When asked by the media what he said to the players, Griffin said "I told them I got the arse".
-At the time of his sacking Griffin had a coaching record of 51 wins from 93 games.
+On 21 July, head coach Anthony Griffin was informed that his services would not be required beyond the 2014 season.
+Griffin agreed to see out the remainder of the season.
+When asked by the media about informing the players, Griffin said, "I told them I got the arse."
+At the time of his departure, he had coached 93 games for the Broncos, recording 51 wins.

-Later the same day, it was announced that Wayne Bennett had signed a three-year deal to coach the Broncos from 2015.
-Bennett is the inaugural coach of the Broncos having coached them from 1988 to 2008.
+Later that day, it was announced that Wayne Bennett had signed a three-year deal to return as head coach of the Broncos from 2015.
+Bennett was the club’s inaugural head coach, having previously led the team from 1988 to 2008.